ta3ag/lbd/docs/BackendTutorial/source/lld.rst

 File printf-stdarg.c came from internet download which is GPL2 license.
 GPL2 is more restricted than LLVM license.
-File printf-stdarg-2.c is modified from printf-stdarg.c which to supply the printf() function for /demo/verification/debug purpose on Cpu0 backend.
+File printf-stdarg-2.c is modified from printf-stdarg.c of printf() function supplied and add some test function for /demo/verification/debugpurpose on Cpu0 backend.
 File printf-stdarg-1.c is file for testing the printf() function implemented on PC OS platform.
 Let's run printf-stdarg-2.c on Cpu0 and compare with the result of printf() function which implemented by PC OS as follows,